CodingComputing/gamified-testing/README.md

 # Gamified Testing

-Step in the world of testing with `pytest`.
+Step into the world of testing with `pytest`.

 We'll learn testing by building a small project called `Cash Dispenser`.